Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

     state.scenario_selector += [(scenario.id, scenario_name)]
 ```

 In `create_scenario`, `scenario_daily_cfg` is now the configuration used to create the scenario.
-By creating it, you also create the depending cycle.
-For example, if `creation_date` is 04/02/2021, a cycle related to this day will be created.
-All scenarios that will be created on this day will be in this cycle with just one primary scenario.
-If `creation_date` changes, another cycle will be created for this different day and so on.
+By creating it, you also create the depending Cycle.
+For example, setting `creation_date` to 04/02/2021 makes a cycle related to this day.
+All scenarios that are created on this day belongs to this Cycle with just one primary scenario.
+Changing `creation_date` again will create another cycle for a different day and so on.

 ```python
 # Change the create_scenario function to create a scenario with the selected frequency